WilJonze/Portfolio/README.md

    - admittedly I did not have a header or footer section until reading the Project Requirements doc for the 10th time.
 You live and learn I suppose.

 - [x] Best Effort at Semantic HTML
-   -VScode does make the easy with lines that pair elements.
+   - VScode does make the easy with lines that pair elements.
 Upon committing the final version of the project I made sure to clean up any white space I deemed unnecessary.

 - [x] Project used either flexbox or grid for page layout -Achieved primarily through flexbox.

 - [x] Best effort to be accessible
-   -Using Lighthouse from the Chrome inspector, the page received a score of 86 in accessibility.
+   - Using Lighthouse from the Chrome inspector, the page received a score of 86 in accessibility.

 - [x] FEATURE 1: Create a custom animation that animates across the screen.
    - Achieved by the full screen navigation menu that slide left to right over the course of 0.5s.